A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Measure-theoretical study of path measures

 \begin{rem} \normalfont One can improve the regularity of $\phi^\e$ and $\psi^\e$ to $C^{1,3}$ by imposing the strong condition $V\in C_b^{0,2}$.
 Cf. \cite[Chapter 1, Sections 4--6]{friedman1964partial}. \end{rem}

 One can extract from \eqref{RN-marginal-2} a system of equations for $g^\e$ and $f^\e$, by taking $t=0$ and $t=T$, as follows:

-This system is known as Schr\"odinger's system, see \cite[Theorem 2.4]{leonard2014survey} or \cite[Eqs.~(3.17), (3.18)]{jamison1974reciprocal}.
+This system has been referred to as Schr\"odinger's system, see \cite[Theorem 2.4]{leonard2014survey} or \cite[Eqs.~(3.17), (3.18)]{jamison1974reciprocal}.
 Note that the Schr\"{o}dinger system can admit non-uniqueness up to a constant.
 Indeed, the system still holds after adding a constant to $f^\e$ and subtracting $g^\e$ by the same constant.

+The most general proof of existence and uniqueness of its solution $\{e^{-\frac{1}{\e}f^\e}, e^{-\frac{1}{\e}g^\e}\}$, not necessarily integrable is due to Beurling when the right hand side of equation \eqref{Sch-sys} is strictly positive \cite{Beurling1960}.
+A general class of potentials $V$ in equation \eqref{Sch-sys} is the one of Kato.
+For more about that, cf. \cite{CruzeiroZambrini1991} and, in a more entropic perspective \cite{CruzeiroFollmerZambrini2006}.

+The project to construct diffusion processes from the data of two probability densities $\nu^\e|_{t=0}(dx)/dx$ and $\nu^\e|_{t=T}(dx)/dx$ is due to Schr\"odinger \cite{Schrodinger1932}.
+Only when the Born-type form \eqref{eqn:nu-Born} is required, the processes are Markovian.
+In this Markovian case, the project was (informally) realized in \cite{Zambrini1986}, using insights of S. Bernstein, B. Jamison and A. Beurling.
+The diffusions have also been called Bernstein reciprocal processes, because this author gave an early \cite{Bernstein1932} informal account of their properties, including the fact that, in general, they form a class larger than the Markovian one.
+Indeed, since Euclidean quantum field theory of the seventies, they are called one-dimensional Markov random fields on $[0,T]$.

+Schr\"odinger wanted to find a statistical mechanical analogy with Born's interpretation of the quantum wave function: $\varphi\overline{\varphi}dx=\|\varphi\|_{2}^2dx$ in Hilbert space, but involving well-defined probability measures.
+Notice that $\phi^\e$ and $\psi^\e$ in \eqref{Hea-equ}-\eqref{Hea-equ-2} are Euclidean counterparts of two, generally unrelated quantum states in $L^2(\mathbb{R}^d)$ associated with the same Hamiltonian operator of equations \eqref{Hea-equ}-\eqref{Hea-equ-2} since the r.h.s. probabilities of \eqref{Sch-sys} were arbitrarily given in Schr\"odinger's problem.
+So the above-mentioned Born product form is in fact a counterpart of any $L^2$ scalar product, which is given here a probabilistic meaning, in strong contrast with quantum theory.

+On the other hand, the two boundary ``states'' $\{e^{-\frac{1}{\e}f^\e}, e^{-\frac{1}{\e}g^\e}\}$ of \eqref{Sch-sys} and action functional $S^\e$ \eqref{HJB-prob} correspond to a nonlinear transformation of the form state~$=e^{-\frac{1}{\e}S^\e(x)}$ which, up to a factor $i=\sqrt{-1}$ in front of the action, has been fundamental in all historical approaches to the theory (Schr\"odinger \cite{Schrodinger1926}, Dirac, Feynman...).
+The same nonlinear transformation has also been found useful in stochastic optimal control \cite{fleming2006controlled} and lies as well behind the stochastic version of classical action functional of \cite{CruzeiroZambrini1991,huang2023second}, less dependent of Feynman--Kac formula than the version given here.
+We shall come back to this in Subsection \ref{subsec:SEL}.